oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-resource.md

 For a complete list of the Cluster spec elements, see [Cluster Spec](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Cluster.md#cluster-spec).

-Additional information for the `cluster.spec.clusterService.sessionAffinity` element:
+Additional information for the `clusterService.sessionAffinity` element:

 * `sessionAffinity`: This is an advanced setting that is applicable only when the `kube-proxy` is running in non-default proxy modes, such as [User space (legacy) proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-userspace) and [IPVS proxy mode](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs).
 It is used to enable session affinity based on the client's IP addresses.
 For more information, see the [Virtual IPs and service proxies](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies).
 Must be `ClientIP` or `None`.
 Defaults to `None`.